Red-crowned woodpecker

-The red-crowned woodpecker (Melanerpes rubricapillus) is a species of bird in subfamily Picinae of the woodpecker family Picidae.
+The red-crowned woodpecker (Melanerpes rubricapillus) is a species of bird in the subfamily Picinae of the woodpecker family Picidae.
 It is found in Costa Rica, Panama, Colombia, Venezuela, Guyana, Suriname, and Tobago.

 Taxonomy and systematics

-The red-crowned woodpecker has sometimes been placed in genus Centurus.
-It has also sometimes treated as conspecific with the Yucatan woodpecker (M. pygmaeus) and some authors consider them a superspecies.
+The red-crowned woodpecker has sometimes been placed in the genus Centurus.
+It has also sometimes been treated as conspecific with the Yucatan woodpecker (M. pygmaeus) and some authors consider them a superspecies.

 The red-crowned woodpecker has these four subspecies: